AriESQ/CrostiniTips/README.md

 [Tremplin](https://chromium.googlesource.com/chromiumos/platform/tremplin/+/refs/heads/main) Translates gRPC between Cicerone on the host and LXD in the VM.

-# Getting started running additional LXC containers.
+# Getting started running multiple LXC containers.
 In Chrome OS settings, go to Advanced > Developers> Linux development environment and enable "Linux development environment."

 In Chrome type `chrome://flags#crostini-multi-container` and enable the feature.